-OOAA), Aging Services’ Legal Services Developer provides statewide leadership to enhance the quality and quantity of legal services to individuals 60 years of age or older in Oklahoma.
+The Legal Services Developer of Community Living, Aging, and Protective Services provides statewide leadership to enhance the quality and quantity of legal services to individuals 60 years of age or older in Oklahoma.
 The Legal Services Developer offers consultation, technical assistance, information and referral, and training on legal issues to older Oklahomans and those who assist and advocate for them.

 End-of-life Healthcare Issues (Advance Directives, Durable Powers of Attorney, DNR’s)

 Property and Estate Issues (Wills, Trusts, Durable Powers of Attorney, Joint Tenancy, POD’s, TOD’s)